Vadugam

 Vadugam is a panchayat village in Namakkal district in the Indian state of Tamil Nadu.
 It is 32 km from Salem, 333 km southwest of Chennai, 242 km south of Bangalore and 118 km northwest of Tiruchirapalli (Trichy).
+M. Balan is the Panchayat President of Vadugam as of 2021.
+It is close to the tribal areas of Bodhamalai.

 Climate

 The temperature ranges from 20 to 44 degrees Celsius throughout the year.

-Administration

-M. Balan is the current Panchayat President of Vadugam as of 2021.